Introduction to Linux kernel Character Device Drivers

 Birth: 2024-01-04 10:53:29.707343958 -0300

-To get major and minor numbers of character devices we must look after the Device type field.
+To get major and minor numbers of character devices we must look at the Device type field.

 $ stat /dev/ttyS0